-A 3 day full body workout plan is the most effective way for a beginner to start lifting.
-You train every major muscle three times per week, recover fully between sessions, and learn the key movements fast because you practice them every workout.
+A 3 day full body workout plan for beginners trains every major muscle group on Monday, Wednesday, and Friday, using 6 compound exercises per session at 2 to 3 sets each.
+It is the most effective way for a beginner to start lifting: you train every muscle three times a week, recover fully between sessions, and learn the key movements fast because you practice them every workout.

 Why Full Body Beats Body Part Splits for Beginners